Effects of wavelength on vortex structure and turbulence kinetic energy transfer of flow over undulated cylinders: Numerical Methods

-The computational domain is sketched in figure \ref{fig:domain} where uniform velocity in the $x$-direction and zero pressure gradient conditions are applied at the inlet, and no-slip conditions are enforced on the model wall.
-The domain has a radius of $75T$, where is $T$ is the average thickness, and two wavelengths are modelled for each geometry in the spanwise direction which is shown to be sufficient for resolving three-dimensional effects in the wake of seal whisker topographies \citep{kim_effect_2017}.
+The computational domain is sketched in figure \ref{fig:domain} where uniform freestream velocity $U_{\infty}$ in the $x$-direction and zero pressure gradient conditions are applied at the inlet, and no-slip conditions are enforced on the model wall.
+At the outlet boundary, fixed pressure and zero velocity gradient conditions are set.
+The domain has a radius of $75T$, where $T$ is the average thickness, and two wavelengths are modelled for each geometry in the spanwise direction which is shown to be sufficient for resolving three-dimensional effects in the wake of seal whisker topographies \cite{kim_effect_2017}.
 Spanwise periodicity is enforced with cyclic boundary conditions that are applied to the front and back $x$-$y$ planes of the domain, thus, tip effects are not modelled.
 Each model is oriented at zero angle-of-attack with respect to the chord length such that the average lift coefficient is negligible.
 Simulations are completed at $\Rey=250$ where $\Rey$ is based on average thickness, $\Rey=U_{\infty} T/\nu$.
-The choice of $\Rey$ is driven by biological relevance, motivated by real-life seal foraging speed and whisker thickness \citep{lesage_functional_1999}.
+The choice of $\Rey$ is driven by biological relevance, motivated by real-life seal foraging speed and whisker thickness \cite{lesage_functional_1999}.
 Furthermore, the low $\Rey$ enables the use of DNS for flow simulation with a highly resolved mesh and clear visualization of shed flow structures.
+It is noted that the flow over the smooth ellipse remains in a nominally laminar periodic vortex shedding regime.
+The introduction of three-dimensional instabilities during the transition to turbulence for flow over a smooth circular cylinder may begin at $\Rey<200$ \cite{williamson_vortex_1996,behara_wake_2010}, but the elliptical shape works to move the onset of instabilities to a higher $\Rey$.